 States that responded last year to a similar request for corporate filing relief are italicized if they provided case-by-case relief and in bold if they provided corporate automatic one-month filing penalty relief.

-Potentially impacted state CPA societies include: Alabama, Arizona, Arkansas, California, Colorado, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Kansas, Kentucky (non-corp), Maine, Maryland (non-corp), Minnesota (non-corp), Michigan (non-corp), Massachusetts, Mississippi, Missouri, Nebraska (non-corp), New Jersey, New Mexico, North Carolina, North Dakota (non-corp), Ohio (non-corp), Rhode Island, South Carolina, Tennessee, Utah, Vermont (non-corp), Virginia (non-corp), and West Virginia.
+Potentially impacted state CPA societies include: Alabama, Arizona, Arkansas, California, Colorado, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Iowa, Kansas, Kentucky (non-corp), Maine, Maryland (non-corp), Massachusetts, Minnesota (non-corp), Michigan (non-corp), Mississippi, Missouri, Nebraska (non-corp), New Jersey, New Mexico, North Carolina, North Dakota (non-corp), Ohio (non-corp), Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont (non-corp), Virginia (non-corp), and West Virginia.

 Bullets points on why one month filing penalty relief is needed: